ADHD, ADD and dyslexia treated without medication.

 Summary of key action statements found in PEDIATRICS Official Journal of the American Academy of Pediatrics (October 16, 2011):

 1. The primary care clinician should initiate an evaluation for ADHD for any child 4 through 18 years of age who presents with academic or behavioral problems and symptoms of inattention, hyperactivity, or impulsivity (quality of evidence B/strong recommendation).
+Those with ADHD and other mental health diagnoses may want to seek out the likes of Athens behavioral medicine for appropriate treatment for their conditions.

 2. To make a diagnosis of ADHD, the primary care clinician should determine that Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition criteria have been met (including documentation of impairment in more than 1 major setting); information should be obtained primarily from reports from parents or guardians, teachers, and other school and mental health clinicians involved in the child’s care.
 The primary care clinician should also rule out any alternative cause (quality of evidence B/strong recommendation).